 Comparing the Outcome with the Standard of Care

-When determining negligence, lawyers need to ask what the standard of care was, given the patient’s symptoms, and not necessarily ask if more could have been done.
-In the example of the acute onset chest pain, the standard of care would require a sequence of EKGs and blood work called Troponin.
+When determining negligence, lawyers need to ask what the standard of care required is based on the patient’s symptoms, rather than focus on whether anyone could have done more.
+In the example of the acute onset of chest pain, the standard of care would require a sequence of EKGs and blood work called Troponin.
 If the EKGs and blood work come back negative over a period of time, then the doctor can at least make the argument that they complied with the standard of care.
-However, in some cases, it might be said that the doctor should have done more by admitting the patient to the hospital and consulting with a cardiologist.
-That may not be what the standard of care requires, depending upon the presenting signs and symptoms by the patient.
+However, in some cases, lawyers might argue that the doctor should have done more by admitting the patient to the hospital and consulting a cardiologist.
+The standard of care may not require those steps, depending on the patient’s presenting signs and symptoms.

 Is Negligence More Prevalent in the ER?